tektoncd/pipeline/docs/additional-configs.md

 - `enable-api-fields`: When using v1beta1 APIs, setting this field to "stable" or "beta" enables [beta features](#beta-features).
-When using v1 APIs, setting this field to "stable" allows only stable features, and setting it to "beta" allows only beta features.
+When using v1 APIs, setting this field to "stable" allows only stable features, and setting it to "beta" allows also beta features.
 Set this field to "alpha" to allow [alpha features](#alpha-features) to be used.

 For example: